opengauss-mirror/docs/content/en/docs/Toolreference/gs_dropnode.md

     -   On the current primary node, add the target standby node to the  **/etc/hosts.deny**  file \(for example,  **sshd:10.11.12.13:deny**\) to reject the remote connection through SSH from the target standby node \(valid for all users\).
 This method requires that the sshd service be bound to the libwrap library.

 -   After the target standby node is removed and is no longer required, run the  **gs\\\_uninstall --delete-data -L**  command on the target standby node to uninstall openGauss.
 Note that the  **-L **option must be added.

+-   When the streaming DR function is used, this tool is not supported.

 ## Prerequisite<a name="section171227231492"></a>